A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Indicators of Compromise

-• Unusual patterns of rapid, repeated requests to the SolarWinds Platform web console from the same source
+• Bursts of concurrent or near-simultaneous HTTP requests to the same SolarWinds Platform web console endpoint from a single adjacent source

 Detection Strategies